jenmcquade/lamp-dev/README.md

 1. The Zend MVC Skeleton with Propel can be visited via http://localhost:8080

 ### Services
 1. MariaDB (latest, from base image).
 See _docker-compose.yml_ for login credentials. *This maps your host's port 3366 to the internal port 3306*.
+You can then access the database outside of the Docker virtual network, for example, in MySQL workbench.
 1. PHP 7.1.6 (based on docker wodby/drupal-php).
 Php.ini config under */usr/local/etc/php*
 1. Apache 2.4.25 (based on docker wodby/drupal-apache:2.4-1.0.0).
 Httpd config uder /usr/local/apache2.  *This maps your host's port 8080 to the internal port 80 and host port 8081 to internal port 81.
 1. Adminer (latest, from base image). *This maps your host's port 8888 to the internal port 80*.